with thorns . . .

 the Blessed Virgin Mary, our model in reparation, deign to receive the voluntary offering

-I make of this act of expiation; and by the crowning gift of perseverance may I remain
+I make of this act of expiation; and through the grace of perseverance may I remain

-faithful unto death in my love and the allegiance I owe to You, so that I may
+faithful unto death in my love for You and in the allegiance I owe to You, so that I may

-one day come to that blessed home where You with the Father and the Holy Spirit live and reign,
+one day come to that blessed home where You with the Father and the Holy Spirit live and

 Adapted by Raymond Lloyd Richmond, Ph.D.